-Note, however, that any changes can become effective only if they get transferred (from Smart view) into the device:
+Note, however, that any parameter change becomes effective only after it has been transferred (from Smart view) into the device:

-- Click on [Device → Transfer only modified Parameters into the Device] (or, alternatively, press [Ctrl]+[F7] on your keyboard, or click on the small icon with the blue arrow pointing leftward). - 1.
-Alternatively, you can select [Device $\rightarrow$ Transfer ALL Parameters into the Device] (which corresponds to pressing [F7] on your keyboard, or click on the small icon with many sheets of paper and the blue arrow pointing leftward).
+- 1. Click on [Device → Transfer only modified Parameters into the Device] (or, alternatively, press "Ctrl"+"F7" on your keyboard, or click on the small icon with the blue arrow pointing leftward). - 1.
+Alternatively, you can select [Device → Transfer ALL Parameters into the Device] (which corresponds to pressing "F7" on your keyboard, or click on the small icon with many sheets of paper and the blue arrow pointing leftward).

-2. You are asked for the corresponding password, unless the required access level (in this case: "Supervisor-Lv3") is still open.

-$\Rightarrow$ The settings are transferred into the device and, unless any validity or consistency problems are detected, are being activated.

-$\Rightarrow$ Note that Smart view might also ask you whether you want to create a settings file containing your values, so that you are able to (re-)load all settings at a later time.
+- 2. You are asked for the corresponding password, unless the required access level (in this case: "Supervisor-Lv3") is still open. - $\Rightarrow$ The settings are transferred into the device and, unless any validity or consistency problems are detected, are being activated. - ⇒ Note that Smart view might also ask you whether you want to create a settings file containing your values, so that you are able to (re-)load all settings at a later time.
+For every industry-standard commissioning work, it is always recommended to carefully archive all changes.

-Clicking [Save] does not activate changed values (even though the asterisk tokens might disappear).
+Clicking [Save] does neither transfer nor activate any changed values (even though the asterisk tokens disappear).
 The [Save] menu (and button) does nothing more than saving your changes to a \.HptPara file.
 Remember to always also transfer the parameters to the connected device if you want to activate your changes.

-3 Quick Start - HighPROTEC
+3 Quick Start - Operation via Panel